topfreegames/offers/docs/source/API.md

     * Field Descriptions
        - **name**:         Prettier game identifier to show on UI.
        - **productId**:    Identifier of the item to be bought on PlayStore or AppStore.
+It is required if cost is not set.
+       - **cost**:         A JSON indicating the offer cost in terms of the game currency (ex.: { "gems": 500 }).
+It is required if productId is not set.
        - **gameId**:       ID of the game this template was made for (must exist on Games table on DB).
        - **contents**:     What the offer provides (ex.: { "gem": 5, "gold": 100 }).
        - **metadata**:     Any information the Front wants to access later.